Diclofenac Sodium 25MG Tablets

 - Stomach pain, indigestion, heartburn, wind, nausea (feeling sick) or vomiting (being sick)

 - Any sign of bleeding in the stomach or intestine, for example, when emptying your bowels, blood in vomit or black, tarry faeces

 - Allergic reactions which can include skin rash, itching, bruising, painful red areas, peeling or blistering

 - Yellowing of your skin or the whites of your eyes

 - An unexpected change in the amount of urine produced and/or its appearance.

-- Mild cramping and tenderness of the abdomen, starting shortly after the start of the treatment with DICLOTAJ 75MG DR or DICLOTAJ DR 50mg and followed by rectal bleeding or bloody diarrhoea usually within 24 hours of the onset of abdominal pain
+- Mild cramping and tenderness of the abdomen, starting shortly after the start of the treatment with Diclofenac Sodium and followed by rectal bleeding or bloody diarrhoea usually within 24 hours of the onset of abdominal pain.

-- Stevens-Johnson syndrome (serious illnesses with blistering of the skin, mouth, eyes and genitals)
+- Stevens-Johnson syndrome (serious illness with blistering of the skin, mouth, eyes and genitals)